EPCCed/edat/docs/events.md

 }
 ```

 This example implements a reduction on process 0, where values from each process are summed up and displayed.
-Process 0 schedules the task (function name _my_task_) with an event dependency which is to recieve events from all processes with the identifier _my_event_.
+Process 0 submits the task (function name _my_task_) with an event dependency which is to recieve events from all processes with the identifier _my_event_.
 Each process then fires an event to process 0 with the integer payload data of _10_.
 Note that as soon as the _edatFireEvent_ call returns then the programmer can reuse the _d_ variable no problem.
 The _my_task_ task will then be mapped to an idle worker thread for execution once a corresponding event from all processes has been received and it will add up the integer values from each and display the sum.

 # Persistent events